WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 OGCFinity Currency represents more than a token—it is the economic foundation of a purpose-driven ecosystem where innovation, contribution, and community growth are recognized and rewarded.

-From the Genesis Phase ERC-20 token on Polygon to the future OGC Ecosystem Chain with governance-based flexible issuance, OGC Token evolves alongside the platform, maintaining its core mission: to power the future of purpose-driven innovation.
+From OGCFinity – Genesis Token (Polygon, ERC-20, Fixed Supply) to OGCFinity – Native Ecosystem Token (OGC Chain, Governance-Based Supply), OGCFinity evolves alongside the platform, maintaining its core mission: to power the future of purpose-driven innovation.

-As we progress through Phases 1-6, OGC Token will continue to integrate deeper into platform utilities, enable community governance, and support sustainable economic growth.
+As we progress through Phases 1-6, OGCFinity will continue to integrate deeper into platform utilities, enable community governance, and support sustainable economic growth.
 The journey from centralized launch to decentralized autonomy reflects our commitment to building a truly community-owned ecosystem.

 **Join us in building the future of tokenized innovation.**